pns-si5-al-course/al-newbank-23-24-al-23-24-f-v4/README.md

 open localhost:5050 when all container are running type credentials

-1 . create a server in pg admin
+-- . create a server in pg admin
     . name postgres / host db / username postgres / password postgres
+    . create request to see changes